Yelp/paasta/docs/source/yelpsoa_configs.rst

   * ``replication_threshold``: An integer representing the percentage of instances that need to be available for monitoring purposes.
-If less than ``replication_threshold`` percent instances of a service's backends are not available, the monitoring scripts will send a CRITICAL alert.
+If less than ``replication_threshold`` percent instances of a service's backends are available, the monitoring scripts will send a CRITICAL alert.

   * ``healthcheck_mode``: One of ``cmd``, ``tcp``, ``http``, or ``https``.